sigscalr/sigscalr-client/README.md

   -x, --filePath string      path to json file containing loglines to send to server -h, --help                 help for ingest
-  -i, --indexPrefix string   Index prefix to ingest (default "ind") -n, --numIndices int       number of indices to ingest to (default 1) -p, --processCount int     Number of parallel process to ingest data from. (default 1) -t, --totalEvents int      Total number of events to send (default 1000000)
+  -i, --indexPrefix string   Index prefix to ingest (default "ind") -r, --bearerToken string   Bearer token of your org to ingest (default "") -n, --numIndices int       number of indices to ingest to (default 1) -p, --processCount int     Number of parallel process to ingest data from. (default 1) -t, --totalEvents int      Total number of events to send (default 1000000)